 If you’ve recently started a business, you’ve become accustomed to making decisions every day that affect your business.
 And with every decision, you’re trying to make it as successful as possible.

 You may feel like most of your major decisions have already been made.
-You picked your industry, identified your specialty, named your business, chose a business structure, and found a location.
+You’ve picked your industry, identified your specialty, named your business, and chosen a business structure.
 Maybe you’re starting to plan the details of your space, whether that’s at home, in an office, or a storefront.

 Those are all important aspects of your business, but now it’s time to choose what technology and tools to put in place.
 Deciding on those tools may seem like small decisions, but they can affect how smoothly your business runs and, thus, your success in the long run.

-Tools and technology can help you manage cash flow, make better decisions, create better customer experiences, and save time (and money).
-The most important rule of choosing technology: Identify tools that will grow with your business as it evolves.
+Tools and technology can help you manage cash flow, make better decisions, create better customer experiences, and save time and money.
+The most important rule of choosing technology: Identify tools that will grow with you and your business.

 If you don’t consider yourself to be tech-savvy and you’re not even sure where to start, or need a little guidance, we’ve got you.
 Here are five tools you should consider implementing to help you grow your business.